rwth-i6/returnn/docs/user_guide/network.rst

-For Theano, the base layer class is :py:class:`NetworkBaseLayer.Container` and :py:class:`NetworkBaseLayer.Layer`;
+For Theano, the base layer class is :py:class:`returnn.theano.layers.base.Container` and :py:class:`returnn.theano.layers.base.Layer`;
 for TensorFlow, it is :py:class:`returnn.tf.layers.base.LayerBase`.
-E.g. that would use the :py:class:`TFNetworkLayer.LinearLayer` class, and the ``LinearLayer.__init__`` will accepts arguments like ``activation``.
+E.g. that would use the :py:class:`returnn.tf.layers.basic.LinearLayer` class, and the ``LinearLayer.__init__`` will accepts arguments like ``activation``.
 In the given example, all the remaining arguments will get handled by the base layer.